These resources are intended for the Faculty and Staff of the UBC Department of Psychiatry.

 - Please consider timelines to avoid pay interruptions for your staff.
 Please consider your obligations for notice should an appointment not be extended

 - Other complications for re-appointment may include work permits, funding end dates, etc. Please ensure you have answered all points in the reminder you receive from the HR Clerk

-- Please contact the HR Manager if you need to terminate an employee including non-renewal of RA staff appointments in case notice is owed.
+- Please contact Amity Chiang if you need to terminate an employee including non-renewal of RA staff appointments in case notice is owed.

 - Student employees are unique in that no notice is required.
 They only hold term appointments that always end on their term date unless you advise the Admin office in advance to extend them.